pal03377/master-thesis/thesis.typ

   Note: Describe 1-2 demo scenario here, i.e. a scenario that you can implement and demonstrate until the end of your thesis.
 Use free text description.
 ]
+A scenario is "a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor" @bruegge2004object.
+The following sections describe X visionary and X demonstration scenarios. // TODO: insert values for X
+\ \

+*Visionary Scenarios*

+*Quicker Feedback Loop*
+// Outline:
+// - Edward is a tutor in the Software Engineering course
+// - Fiona is a student in the Software Engineering course
+// - Fiona is an eager student who always submits solutions for all weekly exercises in the course, but she often makes a lot of minor mistakes that many other students struggle with in a similar fashion
+// - Accurate and timely feedback is very important for Fiona, as she will still have the concepts of the last exercise freshly in mind - the sooner she gets the feedback, the more she still remembers the intricate details of the exercise and the fewer misconceptions will manifest in her mind in the meantime
+// - Edward, however, needs help keeping up the pace for grading, as there are many students, and he always has a lot of work this way.
+Usually, the results of the manual grading process take about two weeks to complete.
+// - With the help of accurate and quick automatic feedback suggestions, Edward can speed up the grading significantly.
+The system automatically detects common errors and suggests feedback on them.
+It can also find more difficult-to-spot mistakes, saving Edward a lot of time trying to find the issue in the submission.
+// - This way, Fiona also gets her results faster.
+Edward is a teaching assistant in a Software Engineering course.
+One of the students in the course is Fiona.
+She is a hard-working individual who always turns in her weekly exercises on time.
+Fiona, like her classmates, sometimes makes small errors in her work.
+The nature of learning something new is such that these mistakes can happen, and catching them early is vital for steady progress.
+Fiona needs to understand her errors while the exercises are still fresh in her mind.
+Edward, on the other hand, has a big task on his hands.
+He needs to grade many assignments, and this would usually take up to two weeks.
+This delay isn't ideal because students need their feedback sooner rather than later.
+However, the automatic feedback suggestion capabilities of the learning platform are enabled: Edward can see suggestions as soon as Fiona and the other students submit their work.
+The tool not only highlights the mistakes that students often make but also points out the less obvious ones that can be hard to spot.
+This saves Edward a lot of time and allows him to focus on delivering timely feedback.
+For Fiona, it means she gets her feedback much faster.
+She can learn from her mistakes, adjust her approach, and move on to the next exercise without delay.

 === Use Case Model
 #rect(